DrewRoss5/Courier/README.md

 ## Setup:
 - Courier uses RSA encryption and signing for user veirification and key exchanges.
 - To create a new RSA key pair:
-  - Create a new empty directory to store the keys in
-  - Run `courier init`
+  - Run `courier init <keyPath>`
-  - When prompted for a "keyPath" enter the relative path to the directory you just created
+  - The keyPath is the relative path to the directory you'd like to store your RSA keys for courier.
+This will generate new directories as needed.
   - The directory will now contain two files: `pub.pem` and `prv.pem` which will be used as your public and private keys respectively.

 # Usage: